home about me projects data resources tools publications presentations teaching

 Mutual Intelligibility between West-Slavic languages

-With Jiří Haviger, we focus on measurement of mutual intelligibility between West-Slavic languages, especially using conditional entropy and methods from the field of dialectometry.
+With Jiří Haviger, we focused on measurement of mutual intelligibility between West-Slavic languages, especially using conditional entropy and methods from the field of dialectometry.

 Bachelor Thesis